gchq-net/server/README.md

 You can enter the virtualenv by running `poetry shell` or run commands using `poetry run <cmd>`.

+You need a PostgreSQL database.
+This project **only** supports PostgreSQL.

+You can run a copy of PostgreSQL for development by running `docker-compose up -d`

-For development, we are using sqlite at the moment.
-You can create the sqlite database by running `./manage.py migrate`
+Once the database is connected, setup the tables by running: `./manage.py migrate`

 A superuser can be created by running `./manage.py createsuperuser`